 But why would God need a mediator?
-He used to talk directly to people, Moses to give the commandments, Isaac telling him to kill his son, etc. Why would an all-powerful God need a mediator?
+He used to talk directly to people, Moses to give the commandments, Abraham telling him to kill his son, etc. Why would an all-powerful God need a mediator?
 And why an only son?
 If God created everything, why does he limit himself to one son?
 I guess these are questions I’ll never know the answers to.

 But I digress.
 What really struck me most was the remaining verses of 1 Timothy that I think the people who put up this sign forgot about…the rest of the story as they say.

 Whereunto I am ordained a preacher and an apostle, I speak the truth in Christ, and lie not; a teacher of the Gentiles in faith and verity.
 I will therefore that men pray every where, lifting up holy hands, without wrath and doubting.

 In like manner also, that women adorn themselves in modest apparel, with shamefastness and sobriety; not with braided hair, or gold, or pearls, or costly array; but which becometh women professing godliness with good works.

 Let the woman learn in silence with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.

 For Adam was first formed, then Eve.
 And Adam was not deceived but the woman being deceived was in the transgression.

 Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness and sobriety.